 - 16ft trampolines – from 300 – 450 lbs

 Shape – OCTAGONAL

-I want best available trampoline on the market for recreational purposes.
+I want the best available trampoline on the market for recreational purposes.
 Which should I buy?

-If you plan to use your trampoline for recreational purposes on a daily basis consider buying 14 or 15 ft round trampoline, 9 x 15 ft rectangular trampoline or 8 x 13 ft large oval spring based or springless trampoline.
+If you plan to use your trampoline for recreational purposes daily consider buying a 14 or 15 ft round trampoline, 9 x 15 ft rectangular trampoline or 8 x 13 ft large oval spring-based or springless trampoline.
 Of course, size and available place in your backyard also count.

-This is interesting question but unfortunately there is no unique answer.
+This is an interesting question but unfortunately, there is no unique answer.
 But we can tell you this:

 - check trampoline mat for cuts or tearings before every training session,

 - check if trampoline springs are firmly attached to frames and mat,

 - DO NOT overestimate your abilities.
 Learn to bounce properly before performing any tricks,

 - DO NOT let children inside the trampoline without supervision.
 Trampoline is not a kindergarten,